aelbagory2023/web-client-pocket/README.md

 }
 ```

-4) Once you are ready to make your PR, running `npm run parse` from the root directory will add new string to the `en.json` which you will be able to see as code changes in git.
+4) Once you are ready to make your PR, running `npm run locale:parse` from the root directory will add new string to the `en.json` which you will be able to see as code changes in git.
 Once those changes are merged into main, Smartling will automatically see and create a job for starting translations.

 Please use `locale` as the type and whatever we are operating on.
 ```